|

 Today we'll make a small invitation, the sort of thing you'd have for a party.
 We are going to first practise using a graphic and text you've already saved.
 Later you can use a clip art image, or use Draw or Paint to produce your own picture.
 So first write details like this example in a word processor and save them as plain text (as text, or rtf format):

-text size until the message is clear.
-Don't use spaces to move
+until the message is clear.
+Don't use spaces to move the text around,